postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

     * **Automatically follow redirects:** Prevent requests that return a 300-series response from being automatically redirected.
     * **Send anonymous usage data to Postman:** Option to disable sending basic anonymous usage data (button clicks and app events) to Postman.
 Postman uses usage data to make a better product.
     * **Max response size:** Option to limit the size of response (in Megabytes) that is rendered by Postman.
 If the limit is exceeded, Postman will inform the user that the received response is large (default limit: 50 MB) and provide options to increase the size limit or download the response.
-Note that rendering large responses can impact app performance.
+Note that rendering large responses can impact performance.

 [![general settings](https://i.imgur.com/kqMc0Pq.png)](https://i.imgur.com/kqMc0Pq.png)

 ## Themes

-Pick your pleasure: choose a light or dark theme for the Postman app.
+Pick your pleasure: choose a light or dark theme for Postman.

 [![themes in settings](https://assets.postman.com/postman-docs/WS-themes-settings.png)](https://assets.postman.com/postman-docs/WS-themes-settings.png)